 Nirupa Roy

-Nirupa Roy (born Kokila Kishorechandra Bulsara; 4 January 1931 – 13 October 2004) was an Indian actress who had appeared in Hindi films.
-Noted for her portrayals of tragedy and sorrow, Roy was known for her acting ability, and was uncharitably called the "Queen of Misery" in Hindi film circles.
-Roy was active from 1946 to 1999, and was best known for playing motherly roles.
-Roy appeared in over 250 films, and won three Filmfare Awards throughout her career, as well as being nominated for one.
+Nirupa Roy (born Kokila Kishorechandra Bulsara; 4 January 1931 – 13 October 2004) was an Indian actress who worked in Hindi films.
+She mainly played motherly roles and was dubbed the "Queen of Misery" in Hindi film circles, due to her portrayals of tragedy and sorrow.
+Roy was active from 1946 to 1999, appeared in over 250 films, and won three Filmfare Awards throughout her career, and was nominated a total of 4 times.
 In 2004, Roy received the Filmfare Lifetime Achievement Award.

 In the 1970s, her role as mother to the characters played by Amitabh Bachchan and Shashi Kapoor made her name synonymous to the impoverished suffering mother.
-Her role in Deewaar (1975) and its dialogues with reference to a mother and son are used as clichés.
+Her role in Deewaar (1975), especially the iconic dialogue "Mere paas maa hai", became a cultural touchstone and is still cited today.

-In her marriage with Kamal Roy, she had two children, named Yogesh and Kiran Roy.
+She had two children with her husband Kamal, named Yogesh and Kiran Roy.
 In the years following her death, they engaged into a dispute over Roy's property and belongings, which has received much attention throughout news and media.

 Details